microsoft/generative-ai-for-beginners/20-mistral/README.md

 In this sample, we will look at how Mistral NeMo handles tokenization compared to Mistral Large.

-Both samples take the same prompt but you shoud see that NeMo returns back less tokens vs Mistral Large.
+Both samples take the same prompt but you should see that NeMo returns back less tokens vs Mistral Large.

 ```bash
 pip install mistral-common